VIENNA LITTLE LEAGUE INFORMATION

 The Rookie Director is in charge of all facets of Rookie League play, administration, and communication.

 Tee Ball is for players League Ages 4-6.
 Teams are formed by neighborhood or parents’ requests (please include these requests in the ‘comments’ section of your player’s registration).
 Every effort is made to honor all requests.
-A 6-year old may skip Tee Ball and go directly to the Rookie League if the player is currently in the 1st grade, and if the player’s parents request it.
+A 6-year old may skip Tee Ball and go directly to the Rookie League if the player is currently in the 1st grade.

 This league is considered instructional.
 No scores or standings are kept.
 No coach pitch is allowed during games.
 The players hit off a tee.
 Players bat through the batting order once each inning.
 Game length is not determined by innings but rather a one hour time limit.
 Guidelines are provided to managers to ensure equitable playing time for all players.